 Must I work in my ALEKS Prep and Learning Module between Placement Assessments?

-You can retake the Placement assessment up to three times to improve your score.
-You will be required to complete 3 hours of work in the Prep and Learning Modules before prior to the second attempt and 5 additional hours prior to the third attempt to increase your chances of success.
+You can retake the Placement assessment up to five times to improve your score.
+You are advised to do at least 3 hours work in the Learning Module between attempts to increase your chances of success.

 What are ALEKS Knowledge Checks?